-1. Paid Time Off - Unless otherwise specified, Teachers, Assistant Teachers, and all other full-time exempt employees will be given Paid Time Off ("PTO") to use for vacations, sick leave, leave under the District of Columbia Accrued Safe and Sick Leave Act (ASSLA) and Earned Sick and Safe Leave Amendment Act (ESSLA), and personal days.
-School-year staff, including teachers, assistant teachers, counselors, and student support teachers will be given nine (9) days per school year.
-All 12-month staff will be given fifteen (15) days per year.
+Paid Time Off - Unless otherwise specified, all full-time employees will be given Paid Time Off ("PTO") to use for vacations, sick leave, leave under the District of Columbia Accrued Safe and Sick Leave Act (ASSLA) and Earned Sick and Safe Leave Amendment Act (ESSLA), and personal days.
+School-year staff, including teachers, assistant teachers, counselors, and related service providers will be given nine (9) days per school year.
+All 12-month staff will be given fifteen (15) days per year, except for 12-month staff required to work over certain break periods, including the COO, Registrar, and Enrollment and Recruitment Associate, who will be given twenty (20) days per year.

 PTO will be calculated based on the employee's base rate of pay at the time PTO is taken and will not include any special forms of compensation.
-Two Rivers PCS advances PTO to employees at the beginning of the school year for school-year staff and July 1st for 12-month staff.
-If an employee resigns or is terminated from employment before he or she has earned the PTO, he or she must pay back any PTO used that they had not earned.
+Two Rivers advances PTO to employees at the beginning of the school year for school-year staff and July 1st for 12-month staff.

+If an employee resigns or is terminated from employment before having earned the PTO, they must pay back any PTO used that has not been earned.

-Two Rivers PCS does not provide monetary payment to its employees for unused PTO days upon the termination of employment.
+Two Rivers does not provide monetary payment to its employees for unused PTO days upon the termination of employment, unless approved by the Executive Director.
 If an employee terminates employment and is rehired within one (1) year of the termination, Two Rivers will reinstate accrued, but unused PTO to the extent required by law.
-Unused PTO days in any given year do not carry over to the next year (if you do not use them, you lose them).

 For school-year staff, PTO allotment will begin accruing at the start of the school year and stop accruing the final duty-day of the school year.
+A maximum of four (4) days of unused PTO may be carried over to the next school year.

 Twelve-month staff's PTO will accrue from July 1 to June 30.
-A grace period will be given to 12-month staff, allowing them Updated: September 2020 to use a previous year's PTO for up to but not including the first day of teacher orientation.
-The availability of PTO does not override the application of Two Rivers PCS's attendance policy, which is designed to help ensure a dependable and consistent workforce.
-Employees may be disciplined, including termination of employment, for violating Two Rivers PCS's attendance policy even though they still have available PTO.
+With approval from the supervisor and Executive Director, a 12-month employee may be advanced PTO beginning June 1st for the upcoming year.
+A grace period will be given to 12-month staff, allowing them to use a previous year's PTO for up to but not including the first day of August teacher orientation.

+The availability of PTO does not override the application of Two Rivers' attendance policy, which is designed to help ensure a dependable and consistent workforce.
+Employees may be disciplined, including termination of employment, for violating Two Rivers' attendance policy even though they still have available PTO.